opendistro/for-elasticsearch-docs/docs/alerting/monitors.md

 Term | Definition
 :--- | :---
-Monitor | Monitors run on defined schedules and check data from one or more Elasticsearch indices against one or more *triggers*.
+Monitor | A job that runs on a defined schedule and checks data from one or more Elasticsearch indices against one or more *triggers*.
-Trigger | Triggers are conditions that, if met, generate *alerts* in Kibana and perform some *action*.
+Trigger | Conditions that, if met, generate *alerts* in Kibana and perform some *action*.
 Alert | A notification that a monitor has been triggered.
 Alerts persist until you acknowledge them.
-Action | The action that you want the monitor to take after being triggered, such as sending an email, SMS, or HTTP request (webhook).
+Action | The steps that you want the monitor to take after being triggered, such as sending an email, SMS, or HTTP request (webhook).
-Destination | A location for an action, such as an email server or URL.
+Destination | A reusable location for an action, such as an email server or URL.

 ---

 ## Create destinations

-1. Choose **Alerting**.
-1. **Destinations**.
-1. **Add destination**.
+1. Choose **Alerting**, **Destinations**, **Add destination**.
 1. Specify a name for the destination so that you can identify it later.
 1. For **Type**, choose [Amazon Chime](https://aws.amazon.com/chime/), [Slack](https://slack.com/), or custom webhook.
 1. Specify the webhook URL.
 For more information about webhooks, see the documentation for [Chime](https://docs.aws.amazon.com/chime/latest/ug/webhooks.html) and [Slack](https://api.slack.com/incoming-webhooks).